-The Department will not issue a specific PIC in every case and the Provider should consult their own independent legal advice before responding to the request for Protected Information.
+The Department will not issue a specific PIC in every case and the Provider should obtain their own independent legal advice before responding to the request for, or otherwise disclosing, Protected Information.
+Please note, the Department will endeavour to respond to each request before any specified due date or deadline that is reasonable, however, this may not always be possible, and Providers should ensure that they obtain their own independent legal advice.